bozinoski777/bozinoski777/README.md

 ### Hi I'm Hristian 👋🤵🏻

-I am a passionate full-stack
-developer with robust
+I am a trained architect and a passionate full-stack developer with robust problem-solving skills.
-problem-solving skills.
 I have experience in creating and designing web-applications in a test-driven environment.

 ## 💐 Projects: